eclipse-ee4j/glassfish/README.md

 * `mvn clean install -Pfastest -T4C` - Building all distribution artifacts as fast as possible.
 Excludes everything not serving this purpose.
 Typical time: 1.5 minutes.

 After the build, you can run GlassFish in the following ways:
-* Run GlassFish server directly: Navigate to `appserver/distributions/glassfish/target/stage/glassfish7` - it's an unpacked version of GlassFish Full.
+* Run GlassFish server directly: Navigate to `appserver/distributions/glassfish/target/stage/glassfish7` - it is an unpacked version of GlassFish Full.
 Then you can run it as usual, e.g. with `bin/startserv`
 * Run GlassFish server from a ZIP: A zip file is generated either at `appserver/distributions/glassfish/target/glassfish.zip` or in your local maven repository, e.g. at `<HOME>/.m2/repository/org/glassfish/main/distributions/glassfish/<VERSION>/glassfish-<VERSION>.zip`.
 Unpack it and run as usual
 * Run Embedded GlassFish: Find the JAR file at `appserver/extras/embedded/all/target/glassfish-embedded-all.jar` or in your local maven repository, e.g. at `<HOME>/.m2/repository/org/glassfish/main/extras/glassfish-embedded-all/<VERSION>/glassfish-embedded-all-<VERSION>.jar.
 Then run it with `java -jar glassfish-embedded-all.jar`